-(29) Where all avenues for escalation or appeal listed in the Decision-Maker Tables (above) have been exhausted, without reaching what the student considers to be a satisfactory outcome, the student can then take the matter to the Queensland Ombudsman.
+(30) Where all avenues for escalation or appeal listed in the Decision-Maker Tables (above) have been exhausted, without reaching what the student considers to be a satisfactory outcome, the student can then take the matter to the National Student Ombudsman.

-(30) In addition, a number of other external agencies may be able to provide advice or review a decision taken by the University.
+(31) In addition, other external agencies may be able to provide advice or review a decision taken by the University.
 They include: